-The temperature of injection water rose from 66 °C (150 °F), the minimum temperature of injection and transfer piping preheating, to 134 °C (273 °F) during the test (Figure 4).
-The temperature of water being driven from the wellbore into the receiving zone(s) therefore depended on the time since injection commenced.
+The temperature of injection rose from 150 °F (66 °C), the minimum temperature of injection and transfer piping preheating, to 273 °F (134 °C) during the test (Figure 3).
+The temperature of water being driven from the wellbore into the receiving zone(s) depended on the time since injection started.

-Examination of Figure 4 reveals an upward deviation in the data occurring between 25 and 120 minutes.
+Examination of Figure 4 apparently reveals an upward deviation in the data occurring between 25 and 120 minutes.
 The deviation is believed to be caused by temporally dependent densities and viscosities related to temperature variations between the injection water, the water in the wellbore, and the formation water.
+The injection water tempera-ture increased until stabilization was achieved after approximately 120 minutes.
+The pressure buildup data obtained during the initial 25 minutes of injection form a straight line on the semilogarithmic graph.
+Twenty minutes is the time required to inject approximately one borehole volume of water to a depth of 2340 ft (710 m).
 Small temperature changes of the water entering the receiving zone(s) can be expected for probably at least 10 minutes following the initiation of injection.
 Borehole fluid density changes can also be expected to be small during this period.
 Pressure buildup data collected at the wellhead during the initial 10 minutes of injection can be expected to have relatively small errors.
 The linear segment in Figure 4 from 0.45 to 25 minutes implies that relatively small viscosity and density effects were occurring during this period, assuming no boundary effects.
-A large portion of the point scatter in the first 25 minutes is caused by variations in injection rate.
-Twenty minutes is the time required to inject approximately one borehole volume of water to a depth of 710 m (2340 ft).
-The increase in pressure, after 25 minutes, above the initial linear trend is presumed to be caused by the decreasing water density and viscosity of the hotter water as injection progresses with viscosity.
-The linear trend after 120 minutes has approximately the same slope as the initial linear trend.
-The authors believe that thermal quasi-equilibrium was estab-lished after 120 minutes.
-At that time the viscosity and density of the injection water was stabilized.
-The decline in wellhead pressure between 30 and 120 minutes is caused by the lower viscosity of the higher temperature injection water.

-The maximum upward displacement of the pressure buildup above the initial linear trend appears to be related to the wellhead pressure immediately prior to injection.
-This wellhead pressure is strongly influenced by wellhead water temperature and the extent of preheating of the injection well.
-An injection test conducted on March 30, 1978 (Figure 7) did not show the upward displacement of pressure buildup as the well was thoroughly preheated before injection began, as shown by the initial wellhead pressure of 66 psig.
+A large portion of the point scatter in the first 20 minutes is caused by variations in injection rate.
+The increase in pressure, after 20 minutes, above the initial linear trend is presumed to be caused by the decreasing water density of the hotter water as injection progresses with viscosity, perhaps, also having an effect.
+The maximum upward displacement of the pressure buildup data above the initial linear trend appears to be related to the wellhead pressure immediately prior to injection.
+This wellhead pressure is strongly influenced by wellhead water temperature.
+An injection test conducted on March 30, 1978.
+(Figure 7) did not show the upward displacement of pressure buildup data as the well was thoroughly preheated before injection began, as shown by the initial wellhead pressure of 66 psig.
+A maximum wellhead pressure deviation of 26 psi (Figure 4) resulted when the initial wellhead pressure was 25 psig.